 Rose oil invokes feelings of wellbeing, romance, and love and is useful for softening and opening the heart.

 Jasmine absolute is a very expensive oil like some of the other oils that are extracted from the petals of flowers.
 It takes a huge amount of petals to produce a relatively small amount of essential oil so the production of jasmine essential oil is extremely labour intensive.
 The blooms of the best essential oil are harvested early in the morning whilst the dew is still on the blossoms.
 Jasmine has been called ‘The King of Flowers’ and in India ‘The Queen of the Night’ because the fragrance is more intense and magical than ever under the light of the moon.
-This oil will be more effective when used in small quantities – as with all absolutes, it is incredibly potent and if not diluted down enough it loses some of its gentle beauty.

 Lavender is best known for its therapeutic properties where it is spashed around very liberally.
 But don’t rule it out as an ingredient for natural perfumery.
 A good quality high altitude french lavender makes a wonderful heartnote.
-Don’t use too much though or you’ll end up with a scent reminiscent of Granny’s Cottage.
+Don’t use too much though or you’ll end up with a scent reminiscent of Granny’s cottage garden.

 It’s extremely versatile and useful because it blends so well with so many other perfumery notes.
 Technically lavender is categorised as a floral although it doesn’t have that classic floral scent.
 Its aroma is quite herbaceous and little spicy.

 Neroli has an exquisite fragrance and is one of the most expensive oils around.
 Blossoms must be hand picked and a huge amount of flowers yields a small amount of oil at the end of the process.

 With its ethereal scent, neroli essential oil is one that touches the soul